thefrontside/effection/website/docs/guides/spawn.md

 });
 ```

-This is still serial, and does not run both `fetch` operations concurrently!
-To
+This is still running one fetch after the other, and is not fetching both at
+the same time!

-understand why, remember that calling a generator function does not do
+To understand why, remember that calling a generator function does not do
-anything, only by passing the generator to `yield` or `run` do we actually run
+anything by itself, only by passing the generator to `yield` or `run` do we
+actually run the generator.
+So only when we `yield` to we actually start
-the generator.
+fetching the dates.

-We could use `run` here to run our operations, and then wait for them, but this is not
+We could use `run` here to run our operations, and then wait for them, but this
-the idiomatic way:
+is not the correct way:

 ``` javascript
 // THIS IS NOT THE CORRECT WAY!